anarspereira/anarspereira/README.md

 🧬 My academic journey culminated in a Master's dissertation titled "Genomic profiling of gastrointestinal stromal tumours using whole-exome sequencing".

-🚀 I'm interested in learning more about data and machine learning, as I'm trying to become a data analyst or data engineer.
+🚀 I'm interested in learning more about data and machine learning, as I'm trying to become a data analyst.

 ---